 2. Entry-Level WordPress User

-Expected learning curve – Six months to one year
+Expected learning curve – three to six months

 An entry-level user will be confident when using a range of plugins, be able to code to a basic-to-moderate level, and be capable of using Google Analytics to measure website performance.